rbontekoe/llm/docs/src/chapter3.md

 Step 2: Create a directory ~/Test_Ed, where you clone Ed's repository.

+Step 3: Get the Jupyter API-key

-Step 3: Open a Notebook.
+Step 4: Open a Notebook.

 ## compose.yml